Celiac disease is a

 know what causes the disease.
 Having certain genes can increase your chance of

-close family member has it.
+close family member has the disease.

 Symptoms of celiac disease